 I contribute teaching to various courses on Development, Design, Urban culture and others.

-I am interested in supervising PhDs in: Development, use and regulation of Information and Communication technologies Innovation in ICTs and Telecoms, Innovation in technology-enabled services e-science, Ethnography of Algorithms Sociology of Digital research Development of Digital tools for qualiative research Online Community, E-inclusion and the Digital Divide Social policy in the Digital World, ICT in Social care, Digital Serious Games, The Future of Work in the Information Society, Smart Cities, Living Labs ICTs and Development Digital Markets Crowdsourcing Crowdfunding Neurocontrol of IT Digital infrastructures Evidence in the Data Society Ethics and Governance of ICTs including IoT and AI
+I am interested in supervising postgraduate students in STS or especially in interdisciplinary co-supervision with other Schools.
+Development, use and regulation of Information and Communication technologies and telecommunications Smart Cities and Living Labs Data and Future Mobility Role of Generative Ideas in innovaiton Innovation and Governance IoT and ‘AI’, including Ethics Changing Evidence Practices in the Data Society (policy, business, health and care, etc) Design and practice in Privacy and Data Protection Ethnography of Algorithms and AI Everyday practice of Cybersecurity Development of Digital tools for qualitative research of Online Community, E-inclusion and the Digital Divide Social policy ICT in Social care, Digital Serious Games, The Future of Work in the Data Society, ICTs and Development Internet and political participation Digital Markets, Crowdsourcing Crowdfunding Neuro-control and feedback Digital infrastructures

 Find out more about the programmes that I am involved with: